-According to data from the National Center for Education Statistics, psychology is one of the most common majors for undergraduates in the U.S, with nearly 100,000 bachelor’s degrees awarded each year.
+According to data from the National Center for Education Statistics, psychology is one of the most common majors for undergraduates in the U.S, with more than 160,000 bachelor’s degrees awarded each year.

 Psychology is a broad liberal arts field that covers subject matter ranging from biology to the humanities.
 Specializations in the field range from counseling to forensics to industrial organization.
 What these diverse niches have in common is a commitment to a scientific mode of inquiry that emphasizes observation, experimentation and analysis.
 Psychology majors can apply these skills to a wide range of careers in both the public and private sectors.